jpanay/jpanay-com/README.md

 ✅ Animate headshot drop shadow on mouse move or scroll for mobile ✅ Animate nav logos with typing sequence
 ✅ Create resources section
-🔴 Fix 404 when going directly to /resources
+✅ Fix 404 when going directly to /resources
+✅ Add redirect route for resume